 - Pest Management: chemical control, economic threshold, field monitoring/scouting, cultivation, row covers (for pests), trap crops, traps

-- Determine when to sow cover crops to maximize nectar availability for natural enemies.
+(3) When to sow buckwheat and vetch to maximize nectar availability for natural enemies.

-- Determine if buckwheat and vetch out compete and suppress unwanted weed species.
+(4) If buckwheat and vetch can out-compete unwanted weed species.

 This project will complement previous research on cover cropping in vineyards by focusing on arboreal pest management rather than soil quality and nutrition.
 Our proposal will be the first cover crop study conducted in southern California, and the first to investigate the use of cahaba vetch for natural enemy enhancement, a plant that has been shown to reduce nematode populations in vineyards and to increase soil quality.
 This proposal is an important study that will contribute to the UC SAREP cover crop database and CSWW.
 Results will be available to growers and advisors through four major websites, presentations at key grower meetings and conferences and two ‘demonstration field days’ held in both Temecula and Coachella Valley.
 A color leaflet will be distributed to growers and advisors through grower meetings, while Cooperative Extension Specialists Carmen Gispert, Mark Hoddle and Nick Toscano, plus PCAs Ben Drake, Linda Kissam (Temecula Winegrowers Association) and Cliff Ohmart (Lodi Woodbridge Winegrape Commission) will also support outreach and education.